Get over 4 P's, marketers are now working on 4 E's

 In our good old traditional marketing, Promotion meant communicating the benefits of the product or services on different mediums like Print, Television, Radio, and the Web.
 Marketers need to realize that just promoting a brand to its customers will not make them competitive in the current market, they need to do more, they need to influence their customers.

 Do read the comments under the video.
-The agency (Ogilvy India) made use of Social Listening / Monitoring tool to get in touch with people who showed interest in Philips Air Fryer.
+The agency (Ogilvy India) made use of the Social Listening / Monitoring tool to get in touch with people who showed interest in Philips Air Fryer.